Routine resolution honoring former Madison police chief sparks pushback

 You have free articles remaining.

-She also indicated that responses to the resolution from other council members were not entirely positive.
+In an email to council members on Sunday, she also indicated that responses to her resolution from other council members were not entirely positive.

-Koval acknowledged he had been unhappy with the council's decision not to hire more police and disappointed at what he perceived as its lack of support for his department, but on Monday was "not anxious to stir the pot" by revisiting those issues.
+Koval acknowledged he had been unhappy with the council’s decision not to hire more police and disappointed at what he perceived as its lack of support for his department but on Monday said he was “not anxious to stir the pot” by revisiting those issues.

-Resolutions honoring longtime city employees are common, typically unanimously supported and don't generally spark controversy.
-Mayor Satya Rhodes-Conway and 15 of the council's 20 members are listed as sponsors of Harrington-McKinney's resolution, which will still need a formal motion from Harrington-McKinney during Tuesday's council meeting to table the measure.
+Resolutions honoring longtime city employees are common, typically unanimously supported and don’t generally spark controversy.
+Mayor Satya Rhodes-Conway and 15 of the council’s 20 members are listed as sponsors of Harrington-McKinney’s resolution, which would still need a formal motion from Harrington-McKinney at Tuesday’s council meeting to be tabled.

-Harrington-McKinney's resolution honors Koval for solidifying the police department's "reputation as a national leader in hiring and promoting women and people of color" overseeing "efforts to reduce reliance on the criminal justice system and implement restorative justice initiatives," and opening a new, Midtown District police station, among other accomplishments.
+Harrington-McKinney’s resolution honors Koval for solidifying the police department’s “reputation as a national leader in hiring and promoting women and people of color,” overseeing “efforts to reduce reliance on the criminal justice system and implement restorative justice initiatives” and opening a Midtown District police station, among other accomplishments.

 Ald.
 Samba Baldeh, 17th District, who traded barbs with Koval in the wake of his June 2016 blog post, said he agreed to be listed as a sponsor of the resolution because elected officials can disagree with city staff on policy but still honor their service.